mayan-edms/Mayan-EDMS/docs/topics/document_visualization.rst

 ======================

-The philosophy in place is to try to avoid having users download a documents and leave **Mayan EDMS** to be able to see them, so in essence making **Mayan EDMS** a visualization tool too.
+On of the design philosophies of **Mayan EDMS** is avoid having users download a documents and leave **Mayan EDMS** to be able to see them, so in essence making **Mayan EDMS** a visualization tool too.
 The conversion backend is a stack of functions, first the mimetype is evaluated, if it is an office document it is passed to LibreOffice_ working in headless mode (and managed by supervisor_) via unoconv_ (more information about ``unoconv`` can be found in the :doc:`FAQ section <../faq/index>`)